You must be signed in to read the rest of this article.

 Age is frequently named as a risk factor for oral cancer since most cases occur in those over the age of 40.
 The average age of those diagnosed with oral cancer is 62.
 The ages of the diagnosed patients may indicate a time component in the biochemical or biophysical processes of aging cells that allows malignant transformation.
 New trends inevitably emerge, and recently there has been an increase in the number of patients in their 20's and 30's who have developed oral cancer, especially cancer of the tongue, without any apparent risk factors such as tobacco and alcohol use or immunosuppression.

 Research suggests that diets lacking fruit and vegetables could contribute to oral cancer, as well as other forms of cancer.
 Fruits and vegetables contain beneficial antioxidants that trap harmful molecules called free radicals.
 Antioxidants can help prevent cancer causing genetic mutations.
 Natural carotenoid compounds, dietary selenium, folate, and vitamins A, C, & E reportedly offer protection against cancer development.
+Low beta-carotene ingestion has been linked with an increased risk of lung, laryngeal, gastric, ovarian, breast, cervical, and oral cancers.
+It has also been shown that a low intake of fruits and vegetables, which are the primary sources of beta-carotene, is also related to a universal increased cancer risk and mortality.
+On the other hand, an increased consumption of fruits and vegetables has been connected with a decreased risk of oral or oropharyngeal cancer when compared with low intake levels.
+A low intake of vitamin C has been linked with an increased risk of cancers of the stomach, esophagus, oral cavity, larynx, and cervix.
+Patients who consume high levels of vitamin C and fiber have half the risk of oral cancer as those with the lowest level of consumption.
+Patients with low serum levels of vitamin E have more than double the general risk of gastrointestinal cancers.
+The use of vitamin E supplements is associated with a diminished risk for oral and pharyngeal cancer.
 Consumption of Cantonese salted fish from early childhood on into adulthood has been associated with oral cancer formation in some Asian countries.
 Betel nut chewing in Indian populations is strongly associated with tooth loss and oral cancer, due to prolonged irritation of the tissues.

 The decision to smoke or drink is certainly a lifestyle risk factor.
 Those who do not smoke or drink alcohol have a lower risk of developing oral cancer than those who choose to indulge.
 Ultraviolet radiation is another lifestyle risk.
 Cancer of the lip is one oral cancer that has declined over the past few decades, most likely due to society's increased awareness of the damaging effects of prolonged exposure to sunlight and the increased use of sunscreen products.